-Since 2012, the number of persons receiving OST has remained stable, after increasing constantly since this type of treatment was first introduced (Figure IV).
-The number of persons treated with buprenorphine decreased slightly in 2014 and 2015, in favour of patients treated with methadone, in keeping with sales data for opioid substitution medications (Brisacier 2015).
+Since 2013, the number of persons receiving OST has remained stable, after increasing constantly since this type of treatment was first introduced (Figure IV).
+The number of persons treated with buprenorphine has been decreasing slightly since 2014, in favour of patients treated with methadone whose numbers are increasing, in keeping with sales data for opioid substitution medications (Brisacier 2017).

-The proportion of methadone continues to increase in compliance with the consensus conference recommendations on substitution treatments (FFA and ANAES 2005).
+The proportion of methadone continues to increase in compliance with the consensus conference recommendations on substitution treatments (FFA et al. 2005).
 The 2008 granting of the marketing authorisation for methadone capsules contributed to this increase.
-Since 2014, the syrup form no longer predominates, even though it is still widely prescribed (exclusively to 42% of beneficiaries of reimbursement for methadone versus 47% for the capsule form).
-Furthermore, 11% of beneficiaries were reimbursed for both forms (EGB data, CNAM-TS).
-According to sales data, in 2015, the syrup form represented 44% (versus 55% in 2013) of the methadone sold (by weight) and the capsule form 56% (versus 45% in 2013).
-Moreover, 78% of the quantities were dispensed in retail pharmacies, while 22% were in CSAPAs or hospitals (Bouchara data).
+Since 2014, the syrup form no longer predominates.
+It is still exclusively prescribed to 36% of individuals having received reimbursement for methadone, compared to 52% for the capsule form.
+Furthermore, 12% of beneficiaries were reimbursed for both forms (EGB data, CNAM-TS).
+According to sales data, in 2016, the syrup form represented 34% (versus 44% in 2015 and 55% in 2013) of the methadone sold (by weight) and the capsule form 66% (versus 56% in 2015 and 45% in 2013).
+Moreover, 80% of the quantities were dispensed in retail pharmacies, while 20% were in CSAPAs or hospitals (Bouchara data).